-In 2016, Gavilan College developed an Equal Employment Opportunity Plan, through the work of the Shared Governance Equal Opportunity Committee, which was approved by the Board of Trustees.
+In 2016, Gavilan College developed an Equal Employment Opportunity Plan, through the work of the shared governance Equal Opportunity Committee (EOC), which was then approved by the Board of Trustees.
 The plan illustrates the Districts commitment to attract, hire, and retain staff who are sensitive to, and knowledgeable of the needs of the continually changing student body.
-In 2018, the College revised the Equal Employment Opportunity Plan and submitted the plan to the Chancellor's Office (III.A-111).
+In 2018, the College revised the Equal Employment Opportunity Plan and submitted the plan to the Chancellor's Office (III.A-109).
 The plan explains the measures the District will take in order to identify and address existing gaps.
 For example, the District will work closely with the Equal Employment Opportunity Advisory Committee and the Equity Committee to evaluate and analyze the District trends.
-The EEO Advisory Committee, in collaboration with the Equity Committee and Human Resources Department, will work closely to identify gaps in areas such as promotion, retention, voluntary resignation, termination and discipline.
-Additionally, the Human Resources Department will monitor the District's workforce composition and applicant pools for employment on an ongoing basis to evaluate the District's progress in implementing the plan to provide data required for the analysis, and to determine whether any monitored group is underrepresented.
+The EEO Advisory Committee, in collaboration with the Equity Committee and Human Resources department, will work closely to identify gaps in areas such as promotion, retention, voluntary resignation, termination and discipline.
+Additionally, the Human Resources department will monitor the District's workforce composition and applicant pools for employment on an ongoing basis to evaluate the District's progress in implementing the plan to provide data required for the analysis, and to determine whether any monitored group is underrepresented.
 Lastly, the plan explains the transition to using an online applicant tracking system (through CCC Registry), where applicants can voluntarily disclose demographic information when applying for a job.
 Not only is this beneficial to the college, as it collects applicant demographic data for reporting, but it also enables applicants to submit all application materials electronically.

-Gavilan College meets standard III.A.12.
 Gavilan College's mission, values, and principles of community demonstrate that the College believes in and is committed to diversity.
-Board policies and administrative procedures regarding EEO in recruitment and hiring processes, nondiscrimination, and prevention of harassment.
+Board policies and administrative procedures are in place regarding EEO in recruitment and hiring processes, nondiscrimination, and prevention of harassment.
 The policies and procedures are published on the website and are available to employees and students in various methods.
-To secure funding, Gavilan College complies with federal and state regulations, including tracking and reporting employment diversity.
-Additionally, Gavilan College has integrated equity and diversity into its Student Equity Plan and Strategic Plan.
+Gavilan College complies with federal and state regulations, including tracking and reporting employment diversity.
+Additionally, Gavilan College has integrated equity and diversity into its Student Equity Plan and Strategic Plan, and has adopted an Equal Employment Opportunity Plan.